yakkl/yakkl.com/hugo/content/about-us.md

 draft: true

 ---
 Yakkl is built on the principals of an Open Organization that believes in truly secure team collaboration no matter if you're sitting next to a team member or they reside on the other side of the world.

+Yakkl is a trademark of LambdaStack, LLC